Full measure reducibility and localization for Jacobi operators: a topological criterion: Acknowledgement

 \section{Acknowledgement}

 This research was partially supported by the NSF DMS-1401204.
+We would like to thank Qi Zhou and the anonymous referee for their comments on the earlier versions of this manuscript.
 We also gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University, where some of this work was done.